-PSY-150 General Psychology

-This course provides an overview of the scientific study of human behavior.
-Topics include history, methodology, biopsychology, sensation, perception, learning, motivation, cognition, abnormal behavior, personality theory, social psychology, and other relevant topics.
-Upon completion, students should be able to demonstrate a basic knowledge of the science of psychology.
-This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
-This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
-(FA and SP).
+PSY-150 General Psychology 3 0 0 3 This course provides an overview of the scientific study of hur nan bel navior.
+To pics includ e history, methodology, biopsychology, sensation, perception, learning, personality theory, social psychology, and other relevant topic be able to demonstrate a basic knowledge of the science of psy cholog y.
+This co1 ırse has beet n approved for transfer under the CAA as a general education course in Social approved for transfer under the ICAA as a general education cours SP).
 National ID (CIP) 42.0101.
-This is a Universal General Education Transfer Component (UGETC) course.
+This is a Universal General Educati ion Transf fer Compor nent (UGETC) course.
 [SBCC/BOG 02/21/14]

-PSY-241 Developmental Psych

-This course is a study of human growth and development.
+PSY-241 Developmental Psych 3 0 0 3 This course is a study of human growth and development.
 Emphasis is placed on major theories and perspectives as they relate to the physical, cognitive, and psychosocial aspects of development from conception to death.
 Upon completion, students should be able to demonstrate knowledge of development across the life span.
 This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 State prerequisite: Take PSY-150.
 (FA and SP).
 National ID (CIP) 42.2703.

-PSY-265 Behavioral Modification

-This course is an applied study of factors influencing human behavior and strategies for behavioral change.
+PSY-265 Behavioral Modification 3 0 0 3 This course is an applied study of factors influencing human behavior and strategies for behavioral change.
 Emphasis is placed on cognitive-behavioral theory, behavioral assessment, practical applications of conditioning techniques, and maintenance of adaptive behavior patterns.
 Upon completion, students should be able to implement basic learning principles to effect behavioral changes in self and others.
 State prerequisite: Take PSY-150.
 (SP).
 National ID (CIP) 42.9999.

-PSY-281 Abnormal Psychology
+PSY-281 Abnormal Psychology This course provides an examination of the